DnD 5e - The Sorcerer Handbook

 - Wind Speaker: Essentially four free languages.
 Especially nice if you are your party's Face.

 - Tempestuous Magic: 10 feet of flight won't get you anywhere interesting.
 The primary function is to remove you from melee combat without drawing opportunity attacks.
 This will quickly stop being exciting once you can pick up Misty Step as a 2nd-level spell.
+However, the fact that it's free is nice, especially if you like to run into close quarters to deliver spells like Shocking Grasp and Thundr Wave.

 - Heart of the Storm: Being within 10 feet of foes is rarely a good idea for a Sorcerer.
 The resistances are great, but it's hard to bring the bonus damage into play without seriously endangering yourself.
 However, the damage bonus is pretty good so if you can stand shuffling into melee to hit enemies with Shocking Grasp and Thunderclap you can do quite a bit of damage.
+Combined with Tempestuous Magic you can rush in, trigger Heart of the Storm, and fly safely out of reach.

 - Storm Guide: Unless you're in a seafaring campaign, this will almost certainly never matter.